aixiuxiuxiu/blog/_posts/2024-10-6-longcontext.md

 ## Long context in training

-It was not quite clear how the GPT models deal with long context.

-LLama report <d-cite key="dubey2024llama"></d-cite>  has clarified :
+While most closed-source models provide limited information on this topic, the LLama report <d-cite key="dubey2024llama"></d-cite> elaborates on it, explaining that handling long contexts typically occurs during the later stages of pretraining:

 > In the final stages of pre-training, we train on long sequences to support context windows of up to 128K tokens.
 We do not train on long sequences earlier because the compute in self-attention layers grows quadratically in the sequence length.
 We increase the supported context length in increments, pre-training until the model has